torvalds/linux/Documentation/admin-guide/cgroup-v1/rdma.rst

 User should set all the limit to max value if it intents to remove/unconfigure the resource pool for a particular device.

-IB stack honors limits enforced by the rdma controller.
+IB stack hoanalrs limits enforced by the rdma controller.
 When application query about maximum resource limits of IB device, it returns minimum of what is configured by user for a given cgroup and what is supported by IB device.